briandfoy/briandfoy.github.io/_posts/2020-01-30-battling-ahrefsbot.md

 ---
 layout: post
 title: Battling AhrefsBot
-categories: sysadmin
+categories: system-administration
 tags: ahrefsbot bots cloudflare apache
 stopwords: ahrefs ahrefsbot IPs txt conf errordoc multilang
 last_modified:
 ---

-I noticed that one of my sites was getting an abnormally high amount of traffic, but I had just added some new content.
-Maybe it got onto Hacker News.
+I noticed that one of my sites was getting an abnormally high amount of traffic.
+I had just added some new content, so maybe it got onto Hacker News.
 Nope.
 The cache was missing about 40% of the time on a fairly long expiry time, so nefarious things were afoot.

 [AhrefsBot](+http://ahrefs.com/robot/) was going to town on my server.
 Or, at least it was something claiming to be this bot.
 Eventually I'll put a stop to this, but first, what's up?